Privacy notice

 - Secure archiving

-- Oversee the maintenance and destruction of data
+- Data maintenance and destruction control

 - Secure exchanges with other organizations

-- Protecting the buildings
+- Protecting buildings

 - Guide IT developments